 Here’s what a few readers have to say about FREE FALLING:

 FIVE STARS!
 I loved this book!
 It’s about time a novel was written about just SURVIVING in a realistic situation.
-First the vacation isn’t quite what they expected.
+First, the vacation isn’t quite what they expected.
 This small family is in a foreign place during multiple attacks on America and its allies.
 Nothing is familiar.
 How do you make bread again??
 This book is not primarily focused on the attack itself, no zombies, or constant combat.
 Imagine being so remote that you’re unsure what even happened and then trying to learn how to live (and love) all over again.
 Our family faces new dangers on new levels.
 Let’s face it.
 Being an American city slicker on foreign soil isn’t always easy on the best days.
 But when a woman channels her inner John Wayne/momma grizzly, then look out rural Ireland! there’s a new force to be reckoned with.–Amazon Reviewer

 RIVETING!
-We take our modern comfortable lives so much for granted, that I can’t imagine what it would be like–or how I would cope if I found myself in the frightening situation faced by Sarah, Matt and their ten year old son John.
+We take our modern comfortable lives so much for granted, that I can’t imagine what it would be like–or how I would cope if I found myself in the frightening situation faced by Sarah, Matt and their ten-year-old son John.

 One minute they arrive in Ireland from America looking forward to some peace and quiet away from technology.
 The next they find themselves caught up in a terrifying apocalyptic scenario.
 To make matters worse Sarah suffers badly from anxiety, and yet as the story unfolds she manages to rise above her fears and finds the strength not only to cope in a world flung back hundreds of years, she also finds the courage and strength to fight for her family and survive in this harsh and dangerous new world.

 I really enjoyed Fear of Falling.
-The author Susan Kiernan-Lewis has written in such a way that the book is a real page turner.
+The author Susan Kiernan-Lewis has written in such a way that the book is a real page-turner.
 I found it exciting, frightening and profoundly disturbing.
 Possibly, because sadly, I’m quite sure if such a thing should happen now, in actuality–the fragile civilization we all enjoy would very soon disappear, and the scenarios put forth in this book could become a reality.–Amazon Reviewer

 FIVE STARS!
-This is an excellent apocalypic page-turner where the petty and typically American fears of the (truly heroic) heroine — of falling off a horse and other little things connected with her family’s welfare and security in modern urban America — are quickly put into perspective when she, her husband and son face an horrific life-threatening situation, and a bunch of really evil baddies, in rural Ireland.
-The story is truly credible and well told; it races along with a lean and mean narrative where brutality and violence is set off with some nice feminine, maternal and wifely touches and American introspection.
+This is an excellent apocalyptic page-turner where the petty and typically American fears of the (truly heroic) heroine — of falling off a horse and other little things connected with her family’s welfare and security in modern urban America — are quickly put into perspective when she, her husband and son face a horrific life-threatening situation, and a bunch of really evil baddies, in rural Ireland.
+The story is truly credible and well told; it races along with a lean and mean narrative where brutality and violence are set off with some nice feminine, maternal and wifely touches and American introspection.
 It’s a movie just waiting to be made.–R. Bolton/Amazon